-A Participant's Mutual Obligation Requirements must reflect individual circumstances and are affected by factors such as a Participant's age, assessed work capacity, any personal circumstances that may impact on their ability to meet requirements or participate in Services and whether they have primary responsibility for the care of a child.
+A Participant's Mutual Obligation Requirements must reflect their individual circumstances and are affected by factors such as a Participant's age, assessed work capacity, if they have primary responsibility for the care of a child and any other any personal circumstances that may impact their ability to meet their requirements or participate in Services.
+Participants must meet both their Points Target and Job Search Requirement to meet their monthly Reporting Period requirement.
+If a Participant fails to meet one of these requirements, they will not meet their Points Requirement for that Reporting Period.